Reading Time: 5 minutes

 We stopped at the first guesthouse we could find, ate, and then went to sleep.
 Before turning in, the visibility outside was not more than a few meters.
 When we rose at dawn, the story was different.
 Mount Etna dominated the sky and the top of her perfect cone was puffing smoke continuously, the view was finally clear and it was time to set out.

 The road circumvented the mountain range with Etna’s peak leading the way like a North Star.
 At our first tasting stop at Gambino Winery, they laid out a platter of local cheeses to accompany the generous tasting pours.
-The setting could not be better—it was the epitome of what comes to mind when I think of drinking wine in a far-flung destination—we sat on cool metal chairs starring out into the beautiful Alacantara Valley with a towering volcano behind us.
+The setting could not be better—it was the epitome of what comes to mind when I think of drinking wine in a far-flung destination—we sat on cool metal chairs starring out into the beautiful Alcantara Valley with a towering volcano behind us.

 Paul Lukacs the author of Inventing Wine: A New History of One of the World’s Most Ancient Pleasures said, “What interested me about wine is that it’s intellectually very, very rich.
 You don’t need to know, but you want to know.”

-That is the beauty of wine and that is the kind of curiosity that took over as we drove from winery to winery for tasting.
+That is the beauty of wine and that is the kind of curiosity that took over as we drove from winery to winery for tastings.
 Since seriously getting into wine a few years ago, I find great excitement in learning more about this very drink that used to seem so mysterious.
 There is great pleasure in drinking them, but there is more pleasure in knowing about them.